yoannchb-pro/MoodleGPT/README.md

 ## Set up

 Go to <b>"Manage my extensions"</b> on your browser, then click on <b>"Load unpacked extension"</b> and select the <b>"extension"</b> folder.
 Afterwards, click on the extension icons and enter the apiKey obtained from [openai](https://platform.openai.com/).
-Finally, enter a code that will activate the extension on your moodle page and click on the save button (The extension need to be configured before entering the moodle quiz).
+Afterward, enter a <b>code</b> that will activate the extension on your moodle page.
+Finally, click one the <b>reload button</b> next to model and click on the save button (The extension need to be configured before entering the moodle quiz).

 ## Inject the code into the moodle